renaming an actor does not persist in saved kar files

 This change has a side effect of doubly rolling the revision on the workflow, which is philosophically ok but perhaps annoying for the user.
 I will leave this bug open for now in the hope there is time to track down why the top level container is having its lsid revision rolled twice on a component name change through the ChangeRequest chain produced by the RenameConfigurer.

-#4 Updated by Aaron Aaron almost 9 years ago
+#4 Updated by Aaron Aaron about 9 years ago

 Turns out the doubly rolling of the revision on the workflow was not a side affect of this change.
 It always happens when the referral list for the lsid is updated in addition to the lsid itself, which is not a big deal.

 1.) drag an actor to the canvas that has an lsid with an authority and/or namespace that is different than the authority/namespace that is assigned to your kepler instance (for example, any of the default actors such as Display)